sharadregoti/tyk-docs/tyk-docs/content/getting-started/key-concepts/url-matching.md

 <br>
 Thus a request to `<gateway-address>/<listen-path>/<version-identifier>/<endpoint-path>` will be proxied to `<target-url>/<listen-path>/<version-identifier>/<endpoint-path>`.
 <br>
-The [strip listen path]({{< ref "tyk-apis/tyk-gateway-api/api-definition-objects/proxy-settings#proxystrip_listen_path" >}}) option is provided to remove the *listen path* from the upstream request; this allows differentiation between the publicly exposed API and private upstream API, for example to provide a cleaner, user-friendly facade to a legacy upstream service.
+The [strip listen path]({{< ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc#listenpath" >}}) option in the API definition is provided to remove the *listen path* from the upstream request; this allows differentiation between the publicly exposed API and private upstream API, for example to provide a cleaner, user-friendly facade to a legacy upstream service.
 {{< /note >}}

 ### Versioning identifier